penumbra-zone/penumbra/docs/protocol/src/crypto/flow-encryption/dkg.md

 ## A Survey of Existing DKGs

-[Gurkan, Jovanovic, Maller, Meiklejohn, Stern, and Tomescu][GJMMST] present a survey of DKG instantiations with their communication complexity, public verifiablity, round complexity, prover, and verifier costs:
+[Gurkan, Jovanovic, Maller, Meiklejohn, Stern, and Tomescu][GJMMST] present a survey of DKG instantiations with their communication complexity, public verifiability, round complexity, prover, and verifier costs:

 ![](./dkg-table.png)